 3...2...1...Launch!
-Here you will find the digital program for the AIR 2021 Kickoff.
-Listed below are the members of the AIR Advisory Board, this year's team mentors and judges, and the matches between developer teams and the organizations they will be designing for.
+Here you will find the digital program for AIR 2021.
+Listed below are the members of the AIR Advisory Board, this year's team mentors and judges, and the matches between developer teams and the organizations they designed for.

-We want to thank all of the accessibility professionals who are volunteering their expertise for this year's competition.
-We also want to thank this year's sponsors, without whom this event would not be possible: The Cultural Arts Division of Austin, Visa, Big History Project, Rev, Monkee-Boy, Adobe, and ZenDesk.
+We want to thank all of the accessibility professionals who volunteered their expertise for this year's competition.
+We also want to thank this year's sponsors, without whom this event would not be possible: The Cultural Arts Division of Austin, Visa, ebay, Rev, ZenDesk, Big History Project, and Monkee-Boy.

 Caleb Watson, Team Recruiting (Chair)